Sample report

 Endorsements not provided

-Section 09 · Missing Documents
+Section 9 · Missing Documents and Why They Matter

 What was not provided and how it limits the review